 A decrease in inventory orders usually means that businesses are seeing demand slack off.
 As inventories build, companies will cut back production.
 If it continues long enough, then layoffs are next.
 Therefore, the change in private inventories is an important leading indicator, even though it contributes less than 1% of GDP.
 In 2006, companies added $60 billion to inventories.
 In 2007, they only added $29 billion.
-After the 2008 financial crisis hit, businesses depleted their inventories by $41 billion, and withdrew another $160 billion in 2009.
+After the 2008 financial crisis hit, businesses subtracted $41 billion from their inventories, and withdrew another $160 billion in 2009.
 Economists knew the recession was really over in 2010, when businesses added $66.9 billion to inventory.
-In 2012, inventories increased by $58.1 billion.
+In 2013, inventories rose $106.1 billion, nearly double the prior year.

 3. Government Spending